apache/causeway-site/content/core/specsupport-and-integtestsupport.md

 * a `XxxSpec.feature` file, describing the feature and the scenarios (given/when/then)s that constitute its acceptance criteria

-* a `XxxSpec.java` class file to run the specification (all boilerplate).
-This must have the same basename as the `.feature` file
+* a `RunSpecs.java` class file to run the specification (all boilerplate).
+This will run all `.feature` files in the same package or subpackages.

-* one or several `XxxStepDefs` constituting the step definitions to be matched against.
-(I believe...) these must reside in the same package as the specification.
+* one or several `XxxGlue` constituting the step definitions to be matched against.
+These are normally placed in a separate package(s) to the specifications; the `glue` attribute of the Cucumber-JVM JUnit runner indicates which package(s) to search in.

 * a system initializer class.
 This can be reused with any integration tests (eg the `ToDoSystemInitializer` class, shown above).

-It's usually more convenient to place the `.feature` files in `src/test/java`, rather than `src/test/resources`.
+You may find it more convenient to place the `.feature` files in `src/test/java`, rather than `src/test/resources`.
 If you wish to do this, then your integration test module's `pom.xml` must contain:

     <build>
         <testResources>